 Serve: Garnish with basil and/or parsley, sprinkle with parmesan and enjoy!

-Pro-tip: Don’t pre-cook the pasta!
+Pro-tip for preparing ziti: Don’t pre-cook the pasta!
+Boiling pasta can cause the noodles in the ziti to be sad and overcooked!
 Instead, soak the pasta in lukewarm water!
-This easy trick insures the pasta in the baked ziti isn’t over or under cooked.
+This easy trick ensures the pasta in the baked ziti isn’t over- or undercooked.
 Just make sure you season the water generously with salt!
-To save time, soak the pasta first, and then proceed to prep all of your ingredients.
+To save time, soak the pasta first, and then proceed to gather and prep all of your ingredients.

-While I used Italian ground sausage in this baked ziti recipe, you can use Italian sausage links.
-Just be sure to remove the sausages from their casings before proceeding with the recipe.
+Sausage: While I used Italian ground sausage in this baked ziti recipe, you can use Italian sausage links.
+Or, you can use your favorite type of ground sausage!
+If using links, be sure to remove the sausages from their casings before proceeding with the recipe.

-Allow baked ziti to rest for 5-10 minutes before serving!
-Allowing the baked pasta to rest before serving gives the sauce a chance to settle into the pasta without pooling to the bottom of the casserole dish.
+Rest ziti: Allow baked ziti to rest for 5-10 minutes before serving!
+Allowing the baked pasta to rest before serving gives the sauce a chance to settle into all the nooks and crannies of the pasta!

 To assemble in advance: Assemble the ziti according to recipe directions.
 Cover tightly with plastic wrap and store in the refrigerator for up to 2 days in advance.
 Or, cover tightly with plastic wrap and then foil and freeze.
 Assembled (unbaked) ziti will keep in freezer for up to 1 month.